apache/nuttx/configs/samv71-xult/README.txt

        configuration runs with the DCACHE in write back mode, but the SDRAM configuration fails.
 That is because the SDRAM initialization occurs after the D-Cache is initialized (I have not actually tried in write back mode, it just seems that there woulc be issues.
+This could be eliminated by changing the order of some initialization in sam_start.c.

        System Type
          CONFIG_SAMV7_SDRAMC=y